marnionrails/Neighborhood/README.md

 ## Tests

-Test 1: Describe: neighbor();
-        Test: "It will take 1 from the user and return "Beep!"

-        Expect(1).toEqual("Beep!);

-Test 2: Test: "It will take 1 from the user and return "0 Beep!"
+Test 1: Test: "It will replace numbers that contain 1 with "Beep!" <br>
         Expect(1).toEqual("0 Beep!");

-Test 3: Test: "It will take 2 from the user and return "0 Beep!
-Boop!"
+Test 2: Test: "It will replace numbers that contain 2 with "Boop!" <br>
         Expect(2).toEqual("0 Beep!
 Boop!");

-Test 4: Test: "It will take 3 from the user and return "0 Beep!
-Boop!
-Won't you be my neighbor?"
+Test 3: Test: "It will replace numbers that contain 3 with "won't you be my neighbor?" <br>
         Expect(3).toEqual("0 Beep!
 Boop!
 Won't you be my neighbor?");

-Test 5: Test: "It will take number 10 and return "0 Beep!
-Boop!
-4 5 6 7 8 9 Beep!"
+Test 4: Test: "It will replace multi-digit numbers that contain 1 with "Beep!" <br>
         Expect(10).toEqual("0 Beep!
 Boop!
 Won't you be my neighbor?
 4 5 6 7 8 9 Beep');

-Test 6: Test "It will take number 12 and return "0 Beep!
-Boop!
-4 5 6 7 8 9 Beep!
-Beep!
-Boop!"

-        Expect(12).toEqual("0 Beep!
-Boop!
-Won't you be my neighbor?
-4 5 6 7 8 9 Beep!
-Beep!
-Boop!");

-Test 7: Test "It will take number 13 and return "0 Beep!
-Boop!
-4 5 6 ...Won't you be my neighbor?"
+Test 5: Test "It will replace multi-digit numbers that contain 3 with "Won't you be my neighbor?"
+3 takes priority over 1. <br>
         Expect(13).toEqual("0 Beep!
 Boop!
 Won't you be my neighbor?
 4 5 6 ...Won't you be my neighbor?");

-Test 8: Test: "It will take number 21 and return "0 Beep!
-Boop!
-Won't you be my neighbor?
-4 5 6...Boop!"
+Test 6: Test: "It will replace multi-digit numbers that contain 2 with "Boop!"
+2 takes priority over 1. <br>
         Expect(21).toEqual("0 Beep!
 Boop!
 Won't you be my neighbor?
 4 5 6 ...Boop!);

-Test 9: Test: "It will take number 32 and return "0 Beep!
-Boop!
-Won't you be my neighbor?
-4 5 6...Boop!
-Won't you be my neighbor?"
+Test 7: Test: "It will replace multi-digit numbers that contain 3 with "Won't you be my neighbor?"
+3 takes priority over 2.<br>
         Expect(32).toEqual("0 Beep!
 Boop!
 Won't you be my neighbor?
 4 5 6 ...Boop!
 Won't you be my neighbor?);

 ## Setup/Installation Requirements